aclueless/spair-realworld/readme.md

+This repo has just finish its first ever iteration.
+I use this and some small personal projects to experiment with spair.
+Spair has no community and no _styleguides or best practices_, so, I leave the rest of this README unchange as provided by the starter kit.
+Just some lines to provide first looks:

+* `/types` is copied from [this](https://github.com/jetli/rust-yew-realworld-example-app).
+Practically, it can be use for both backend and frontend.
+* `/services` has the same origin as `/types`, but I modified this to experiement with `gloo-net` as well as avoid some clones.
+* `/lib` the real source code for the Realworld App is here, I made this because I don't know how to use `trunk` to build the app with feature flag.
+* `/realworld_gloo_net` and `/realworld_reqwest` which are powered by `gloo-net` and `reqwest` respectively.
+You can `cd` to this and run `trunk build --release`.

 # ![RealWorld Example App](logo.png)

 > ### [YOUR_FRAMEWORK] codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.